 provided or made available to employees by an employer, including group life insurance, health insurance, disability insurance, sick leave, annual leave, educational benefits, pensions, and profit-sharing, regardless of whether such benefits are provided by a practice or written policy of an employer or through an "employee benefit plan".
 "Employee benefit plan" or "plan" means an employee welfare benefit plan or an employee pension benefit plan or a plan which is both an employee welfare benefit plan and an employee pension benefit plan.

 (12) "Family or household member", for employees with

-a family or household member who is a victim of domestic or sexual violence, means a spouse, parent, son, daughter, other person related by blood or by present or prior marriage, other person who shares a relationship through a son or daughter, and persons jointly residing in the same household.
+a family or household member who is a victim of domestic violence, sexual violence, or gender violence, means a spouse, parent, son, daughter, other person related by blood or by present or prior marriage, other person who shares a relationship through a son or daughter, and persons jointly residing in the same household.

 (13) "Parent" means the biological parent of an

 employee or an individual who stood in loco parentis to an employee when the employee was a son or daughter.
 "Son or daughter" means a biological, adopted, or foster child, a stepchild, a legal ward, or a child of a person standing in loco parentis, who is under 18 years of age, or is 18 years of age or older and incapable of self-care because of a mental or physical disability.

 (14) "Perpetrator" means an individual who commits or

 is alleged to have committed any act or threat of domestic violence, sexual violence, or gender violence.

 association, corporation, business trust, legal representative, or any organized group of persons.

 (16) "Public agency" means the Government of the